Overview

 Types of EELS systems

-You can integrate an EELS system into the TEM either before or after the final stage image magnification, these are known as in- or post-column types, respectively.
-Both approaches have their advantages and disadvantages, but the fundamental process is to disperse the electrons in energy with a magnetic field to create a spectrum much in the way a glass prism splits white light into its component colors.
-To record the energy loss spectrum, you can project the spectrum onto a detector.
-Alternately, you can introduce an energy selecting slit into the spectrum, then convert the resultant filtered spectrum back into an image to create an energy-filtered TEM (EFTEM) image.
+You can integrate an EELS system into the TEM before or after the final stage image magnification, known as in- or post-column types.
+Both approaches have advantages and disadvantages, but the fundamental process is to disperse the electrons in energy with a magnetic field to create a spectrum much like a glass prism splits white light into its component colors.
+You can project the spectrum onto a detector to record the energy loss spectrum.
+Alternatively, you can introduce an energy-selecting slit into the spectrum, then convert the resultant filtered spectrum back into an image to create an energy-filtered TEM (EFTEM) image.
 These two methods form the basis for the majority of EELS analyses.

 Sample requirements

-High energy electrons interact strongly with matter via the Coulomb force.
+High-energy electrons interact strongly with matter via the Coulomb force.
 This results in two primary sample requirements that you can use for EELS investigations.
-The first requirement is that the sample needs to be very thin in order to be electron transparent.
+The first requirement is that the sample needs to be very thin to be electron-transparent.
 For 200 keV electrons, a typical distance the electrons can travel in a sample before undergoing inelastic scattering is on the order of 100 nm.
-To mitigate this effect, you can extend or contract this distance my using higher or lower voltages, respectively.
-In addition, you can use a combination of mechanical, chemical or ion beam thinning procedures to thin bulk samples to electron transparency.
+To mitigate this effect, you can extend or contract this distance using higher or lower voltages.
+In addition, you can use a combination of mechanical, chemical, or ion beam thinning procedures to thin bulk samples to electron transparency.

-While the strong interaction of electrons can make thinning samples from bulk materials problematic, the advantage is that in many cases, you can analyze individual atoms of a material.
-For intrinsically nanoscale materials, such as nanoparticles or 1D and 2D materials (carbon nanotubes and graphene), the strong interaction with electrons makes imaging and analysis of these materials possible.
+While the strong interaction of electrons can make thinning samples from bulk materials problematic, the advantage is that, in many cases, you can analyze individual atoms of a material.
+The strong interaction with electrons makes imaging and analysis possible for intrinsically nanoscale materials, such as nanoparticles or 1D and 2D materials (carbon nanotubes and graphene).